civilservicelgbt/civilservicelgbt.github.io/_events/2024-09-20-cs-lgbt-network-newcastle-social.md

 ---
 layout: event
-title: CS LGBT+ Network Newcastle Social
+title: CS LGBT+ Network Newcastle Social - October 2024
 excerpt: Meet up with fellow civil servants for October Social night in Newcastle on Thursday 24 October.
 This is open to all Civil Servants in the LGBT+ Network, and a:gender.